SkylineCommunications/dataminer-docs/connector-help/connector_help/Techex MWCore.md

 **IP Connection - Statistics Interface**:

 - **IP Connection State:** State of the referred connection, which needs to be set to *Enabled* in order to receive the statistics notification event messages.
-- **Client Certificate Path:** Path to the .pfxclient certificate.
+- **Client Certificate Path:** Path to the .pfx client certificate.
 Note that the .pfx certificate file contains both public and private keys.
 - **Client Certificate Password:** Password of the client certificate related to the referred path.
 - **Server DNS Names:** Introduced in range 1.0.1.x.
 Add a semicolon-separated list of the DNS name of each MWCore server for statistics polling.